 Honor Guard History

 The Nevada Army National Guard’s State Honor Guard was formally established on June 20, 2004.
-The Honor Guard is comprised of soldiers from the Nevada Army National Guard and is overseen by the state’s command sergeant major.
+The Honor Guard is comprised of soldiers from the Nevada Army National Guard and is overseen by the G1 Sergeant Major.

 The Honor Guard’s mission is to provide dignified military funeral honors to eligible veterans of our nation’s armed forces.
 In addition, the Honor Guard represents the state of Nevada by serving on various color Guard events including parades, opening ceremonies, change-of-command ceremonies, Presidential visits, and many other functions.
 The Nevada State Honor Guard is committed to maintaining the highest level of excellence when performing all Honor Guard functions.